yamada404ish/Fructus/README.md

 📌 PLEASE!
 DO BRANCH 👉👈

 # How to merge your branch into main using terminal:
-· git checkout main
+git checkout main
-· git pull origin main
+git pull origin main
-· git merge your-branch-name
+git merge your-branch-name
-### if there are conflicts, fix them then run:
-· git add .
+git add .
-· git commit -m "your commit message here"
+git commit
-· git push origin main
+git push origin main